scp222thj/MalumMenu/README.md

 <img src="https://scp222thj.dev/static/images/bepinexConsole.png" alt="drawing" width="550"/>

-<br>If you are still having issues, feel free to open a new Github issue [here](https://github.com/scp222thj/MalumMenu/issues/new), or you can ask for help in our Discord server: [discord.gg/YYcYf88jAb](https://discord.gg/YYcYf88jAb)
 </details>

 <details>
   <summary><h2>👾 I found a bug OR I would like to suggest a new feature</h2></summary>

-To let me know, you can open a new Github issue [here](https://github.com/scp222thj/MalumMenu/issues/new), or you can discuss it on our Discord server: [discord.gg/YYcYf88jAb](https://discord.gg/YYcYf88jAb)

 If you want, you can also contribute to the project and implement the change yourself by making a pull request.
 All contributions are welcome!
 </details>